Overview

 90°.

-- Students may assume any reflected ray inside glass is total internal reflection.
+- You may assume any reflected ray inside glass is total internal reflection.
 Contrast partial

 internal reflection below the critical angle with complete reflection above it.

-- Set a short mix of diagram and equation questions so students practise switching between the
+- Set a short mix of diagram and equation questions so you practise switching between the

 qualitative and quantitative ideas.